daqhris/daqhris.github.io/crypto-growth-fund.md

 Since the summer of 2015 until now,
 I live more or less with few personal belongings.
-I have experienced events that forced me to stay on the move due to safety, poverty or weather reasons.
+I have experienced events that forced me to stay on the move due to safety, poverty, or weather reasons.

-At least once a year, an event has occured that led me to losing access to banking services or university facilities or health care systems.
+At least once a year, an event has occurred that led me to lose access to banking services or university facilities or health care systems.
 I have given up on owning large or heavy items after life-altering experiences as in detention centers, refugee camps, homelessness, seasonal lodging, couchsurfing and lately as an undocumented immigrant.

-After repeatedly going through the loss of personal properties, reputation, material possessions, human connections and at the end, stumbling into a slow but steady recovery,
+After repeatedly going through the loss of personal properties, reputation, material possessions, human connections, and at the end, stumbling into a slow but steady recovery,
-I have only been able to regain few valuable assets.
+I have only been able to regain a few valuable assets.
-Chief among them are some digital assets, namely Bitcoin and Ether purchased in Autumn 2017.
+Chief among them are some digital assets, namely Bitcoin and Ether purchased in the Autumn of 2017.
-I managed to recover the BTC holdings in Summer 2019 and ETH in Summer 2021.
+I managed to recover the BTC holdings in the Summer of 2019 and ETH in the Summer of 2021.
 How?
 Well, by regaining access to digital wallet backups!

-Although, I was not actively managing the crypto wallets, they remained intact and had gained much value afterwards.
+Although, I was not actively managing the crypto wallets, they remained intact and had gained much value afterward.
 For a long time, I thought of them as lost property.
-But later on, after the recovery of their secrets keys, I understood the high-value of global decentralized blockchains and the related digital currencies.
+But later on, after the recovery of their secret keys, I understood the high value of global decentralized blockchains and the related digital currencies.

 Thus, I decided to entirely play the long game and set up a personal crypto growth fund with the intent of holding long-term investments in digital assets.
-In case I earn or receive more paper money than the amount that is necessary for basic needs (i.e: food, transport, accomodation), then I will purchase some cryptocurrencies and add them to the self-custodial wallets of the fund.
+In case I earn or receive more paper money than the amount that is necessary for basic needs (i.e: food, transport, accommodation), then I will purchase some cryptocurrencies and add them to the self-custodial wallets of the fund.